October 4th, 2023

 The BMS port red and black wires can also be connected to provide power instead of using the BMS connector and ground point.

 The pinout for the STLink for the data pins.
+Note: SWDIO and SWCLK may be switched, I can’t figure out why but several people have reported this.

 Connect your STLink to the pins as shown, you can choose either location for 5v and GND.